napalm684/Owin.LocaleLoader/README.md

 });
 ```

-With the middleware in place (see first overload demonstrated), a request containing <span style="font-style: italic;">script.js</span>
+With the middleware in place (see first overload demonstrated), a request containing script.js
-in the path value will be intercepted by the LocaleLoader, thus changing the request path to have the file name <span style="font-style: italic;">script1-en-US.js</span> (for a browser with the accept-language header value en-US (United States of America - English)).
+in the path value will be intercepted by the LocaleLoader, thus changing the request path to have the file name script-en-US.js (for a browser with the accept-language header value en-US (United States of America - English)).
 Obviously, the same logic will occur when there are multiple mappings pairing placeholders with locale specific files.
 Pretty neat huh?

 ***

 ### Locale Service Based

-<span style="font-style: italic">Coming soon...</span>
+Coming soon...